Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Experiments and Results

+\paragraph{Experiments I and II:} Table \ref{tbl_aucresults2} measures the classification performance, based on AUC, for 1 year bankruptcy predictions during the first time period from 1994 to 2014.
+In both Experiment I and II, RF is the model with highest AUC, followed by CMMD and SVM.
+Further, the benchmark models actually achieve higher classification performance in Experiment I than in Experiment II, meaning that the MDA data does not improve the prediction accuracy for these models.
+This is in agreement with \cite{mai_deep_2019}, where the only model with higher AUC when MDA is used is the one introduced by the authors.
+Note also that all methods except k-NN and NB achieve higher AUC values than the DL-Embedding model introduced in \cite{mai_deep_2019}.
+This suggests that using panel data based on firm-quarter observations gives more accurate bankruptcy predictions.

+The CMMD-model is not able to beat the RF-model in these experiments.
+We believe that this is due to the fact that it requires more training data than the competing methods.
+Hence, in Experiment III we have repeated Experiment I for a longer training period.

-Using the data set for the first set of experiments described in Section \ref{sec_expdesign}, Table \ref{tbl_aucresults} compares the classification performance for three different forecast horizons.
-We report the average performance, as well as the standard deviation, of 5 different randomly selected training data sets.
+\paragraph{Experiment III:} Table \ref{tbl_aucresults} compares the classification performance for three different forecast horizons.
+We report the average performance, as well as the standard deviation of 5 different randomly selected training data sets.
 The test period is always the same and only varies depending on the forecast horizon.

-For all forecast horizons, the CMMD model achieves the highest AUC and KS values, which implies that the discriminative power of CMMD is higher than that of all benchmark models.
+As can be seen from the table, the CMMD model now achieves the highest AUC and KS values, which implies that the discriminative power of CMMD is higher than that of all benchmark models.
+All models perform better in this experiment than in Experiment I. However, for the RF-model the AUC-value is only slightly higher.
 Interestingly, the AUC and H-measure do not agree on the model with the most accurate 3-year predictions.
 For this particular forecast horizon, CMMD has the highest AUC value, while RF has the highest H-measure.
 The KS test suggests, however, that there is a threshold where the CMMD model achieves the largest separation of the two class labels.
-It is clear that bankruptcy predictions made by the CMMD model outperform all benchmark models, suggesting that multimodal representations $\z$ embed information from all data modalities and stand out as the best predictor for corporate bankruptcy.
+Hence, from this experiment, it is clear that if the training data set is sufficiently large, the CMMD model outperforms all benchmark models, suggesting that multimodal representations $\z$ embed information from all data modalities and stand out as the best predictor for corporate bankruptcy.

-For 1- and 2-year predictions, RF and MLP are the second and third best benchmark models, respectively.
-On the other hand, it is clear that models such as k-NN, NB, and LR have the worst classification performance in these experiments.
-The only exception is for 2-year predictions made by the LR, where the KS test suggests that the LR can separate both class labels with relatively high accuracy.